rnz/vimrc/README.md

 This is useful to install on remote servers where you don't need many plugins and you don't do many edits.

-	git clone git://github.com/amix/vimrc.git ~/.vim_runtime
+	git clone git://github.com/LeoAdamek/vimrc.git ~/.vim_runtime
 	sh ~/.vim_runtime/install_basic_vimrc.sh

 ## How to install the Awesome version?
-The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
+The awesome version includes a lot of great plugins, configurations and colour schemes that make Vim a lot better.
 To install it simply do following:

-	git clone git://github.com/amix/vimrc.git ~/.vim_runtime
+	git clone git://github.com/LeoAdamek/vimrc.git ~/.vim_runtime
 	sh ~/.vim_runtime/install_awesome_vimrc.sh

 ## How to install on Windows?

-Use [msysgit](http://msysgit.github.com/) to checkout the repository and run the installation instructions above.
-No special instructions needed ;-)
+* Install the [Github for Windows Client](http://windows.github.com) And go from there.
+* Run `cd ..\..` (from Documents\GitHub - go to your home folder.)
+* Run `git clone https://github.com/LeoAdamek/vimrc.git .vim_runtime`
+* Run `sh .vim_runtime/install_awesome_vimrc.sh` and enjoy! :+1: :neckbeard:

+## Recommended Fonts
+It's best to use a small, bitmap monospace font, readable at about 8pt, e.g.

+* Proggy Fonts
+* ProFont

+Believe it.

 ## How to update to latest version?